 Naturally, users care about protecting their identification information as well, and this is understandable given the approach to matters has been disorganized and outdated.
 After all, identity information shouldn’t be as inadequately stored or susceptible to duplication.
 Data breaches need to be the occasional exception rather than the rule.
 What does this mean, then?
 The secret to managing risk is confirming a person’s true identity.

 We’ve seen a few different methods in the past for confirming an online user’s identity.
 All of them lack perfection.
 Most of them are unsuitable for the job.
 A careful balance exists between geographical reach, user experience, and fraud prevention.
-A method that benefits both businesses and users is the answer.
+The online verification method that benefits both businesses and users is the answer.
 Allow users to prove their identity using the most widely used forms of identification.
 By combining users’ legal identities with biometric analysis, companies can be sure that users are who they say they are.

 It’s hard to do this on a large scale across the world.
 Scalable accuracy cannot be achieved with a human-only technique.
 We can finally address the problem of online identification since artificial intelligence (AI) and machine learning (ML) approaches have finally reached maturity.
 Now, any person in the globe having an identity document (ID) and an internet connection can be confidently onboarded by a business.